Ex-Dividend Date vs. Record Date: Same Day?

 HAVING dividends >= 20

-ORDER BY dividends DESCThe small remainder with a one-day-or-more gap is dominated by special situations — foreign issuers on different settlement cycles, irregular distributions, and dates that straddle weekends or market holidays, which pause the settlement clock (business days, not calendar days, are what settlement counts).
+ORDER BY dividends DESCThe small remainder with a one-day-or-more gap is dominated by special situations, foreign issuers on different settlement cycles, irregular distributions, and dates that straddle weekends or market holidays, which pause the settlement clock (business days, not calendar days, are what settlement counts).
+One caveat: the panel hides gap sizes with fewer than 20 occurrences, and a tiny group of dividends runs the other way entirely, ex-date after the record date.
+That group gets its own section.

 Which date decides whether you get the dividend?

-For a buyer, the operative date is the ex-dividend date: own the stock before it, and the dividend is yours; buy on or after it, and the payment goes to the seller.
-With the two dates unified, the mechanical rule is simply — buy no later than the day before the record/ex date.
-The full mechanics, including what happens to the share price that morning and why the market marks quotes down by the dividend amount, are covered in our companion guide to how the ex-dividend date works.
+For a regular dividend, the operative date is the ex-dividend date: own the stock before it, and the dividend is yours; buy on or after it, and the payment goes to the seller.
+With the two dates unified, the mechanical rule is simply, buy no later than the day before the record/ex date.
+The full mechanics, including what happens to the share price that morning and why the market marks quotes down by the dividend amount, are covered in our companion guide to how the ex-dividend date works; the upcoming ex-dividend calendar lists the names going ex in the days ahead.

-Note what the record date is not: it is not a trading deadline.
-A purchase made ON the record date settles the following business day — one day after the register snapshot — and misses the payment.
+The record date is not a trading deadline.
+A purchase made ON the record date settles the following business day, one day after the register snapshot, and misses the payment.
 Publications that describe buying "two days before the record date" are quoting the retired T+2 calendar.

 The rest of the timeline: declaration and payment